11.8.20 New World Coming

 Coming in peace, coming in joy, coming in love.”

-[Mama Cass' version is the one I first heard, but it is end of–– Nina Simone's that sung in my day.]
+[Mama Cass' version is the one I first heard, but it is end of–– Nina Simone's that was in my head.]

 This song takes me forward, floating on the hope returning anew yesterday.
 And, it takes me back to when I learned this song and many other social justice songs in Amy’s mother Greta’s group guitar class in high school.
 Songs which overlapped with the ones we learned in our Methodist Youth Group or while helping folks rebuild their homes in the Appalachia Service Project or when the youth took over the church service and made the congregation stand up, hold hands and sing “Pass It On.”

 Songs connected not only by hope and joy and love but also community and sharing and lifting each other up and respect for each other and nature.
 Admittedly, we also learned songs of warning and sadness, such as “American Pie,” but underlying all of this was how my guitar was an instrument for bringing folks together.
 Similar in intent, if not scope, as the messages we heard last night from Kamala and Joe.
 [Chest opens, breath deepens, heart softens, soul reaches out . . .]

 As an avoidance of election concerns, I began going through bookshelves, one of which holds inspirational, poetic, and spiritual books that have helped me along my way, including "Making the Most of Life" by Leroy Brownlow, which my paternal grandmother gave me when I graduated from college.

 To me and most others in her small town, Grandma was an embodiment of universal love.
 Deeply committed to her faith, she gave generously of her heart and soul – to her first grade and Head Start and Sunday School students, to those in need.